nararya-anugraha/utilities/readme.md

 # Notes about developing for Github pages

 This repo uses [gh-pages](https://www.npmjs.com/package/gh-pages) which will push dist files `gh-pages` branch.
-The `deploy` command will run `predeploy` first,  which will build the JS intu a bundle.
+The `deploy` command will run `predeploy` first,  which will build the JS into a bundle.

 ## Resolving bundle location